submariner-io/submariner-website/src/content/architecture/globalnet/_index.en.md

 ## Architecture

-To support overlapping CIDRs in connected clusters, Submariner has a component called Global Private Network, GlobalNet (`globalnet`).
+To support overlapping CIDRs in connected clusters, Submariner has a component called Global Private Network, Globalnet (`globalnet`).
 This
-GlobalNet is a virtual network specifically to support Submariner's multi-cluster solution with a global CIDR.
+Globalnet is a virtual network specifically to support Submariner's multi-cluster solution with a global CIDR.
 Each cluster is given a subnet from this virtual Global Private Network, configured as new cluster parameter `GlobalCIDR` (e.g. 169.254.0.0/16) which is configurable at time of deployment.
 User can also manually specify GlobalCIDR for each cluster that is joined to the broker using the flag
 ```globalnet-cidr``` passed to ```subctl join``` command.
 If Globalnet is not enabled in the broker or if a GlobalCIDR is preconfigured in